There are currently no results that match your search, please try again.

 Our approach at Bryden Wood is to dismantle a process rigorously until we reduce it to its smallest components.
 Then we call on a breadth and depth of expertise to optimise every component, so that when we combine them in the complete solution, the whole will operate to the maximum efficiency of all of its parts.

-We create a digital model of every component, containing as much value data as we can source, ranging from energy consumption to physical space requirements to expected lifespan to cost.
+We use construction technology to create a digital model of every component, containing as much value data as we can source, ranging from energy consumption to physical space requirements to expected lifespan to cost.
 In the digital design environment, we experiment with a huge number of permutations of components, introducing variables, then measuring, iterating and refining, over and again.

 We can see how small changes in one component can have a dramatic consequence at a later stage.
 And conversely, we can trace inefficiencies and anomalies back to their source.
 By modelling the effect of several variables simultaneously we can build in flexibility where it’s needed to ensure future viability when circumstances change, which, as current events should teach us, they will.